 According to the Flexera 2021 State of the Cloud Report, the cloud has already become “mainstream,” with organizations in almost every industry migrating into it in increasing numbers.

-Cloud migration refers to the moving of an organization’s digital assets from legacy, “on-premise” (on-prem) infrastructure to the cloud.
+Cloud migration refers to moving an organization’s digital assets from legacy, “on-premise” (on-prem) infrastructure to the cloud.
 That would include IT assets such as:

 • Data